philbowles/h4plugins/README.md

 ![Optimised Boards](assets/optismall.jpg)

 ---
-# Roadmap
+# What next?

-There is *a lot* in this and the pre-requisite H4 library.
-For a start, there are 39 individual plugins, as well as several new concepts to learn, although you will probably only use 6 or 7 mof the more common / important ones for most of your apps.
+There is *a lot* in this library and its pre-requisite: the [H4](https://github.com/philbowles/H4) library.
+For a start, there are over 30 individual plugins, as well as several new concepts to learn, although you will probably only use 6 or 7 of the more common / important ones for most of your apps.

 Then there are over 80 example sketches in the two libraries.
 That's not a typo: it's "over eighty".
 Every plugin and every possible API call is demonstrated at least once somewhere in that collection.
 Its designed to help you get up to speed quickly - use it!
 90% of the time you will find the start of the app you want to write.